Understanding Source Collector Terminology

 Rated data already contains monetary values such as costs, prices, or charges.

-Examples: - Usage data with pricing applied
+- Usage data with pricing applied

 - Financial transactions